ProfessionalEngineer23/Smart-Home-Panel/README.md

 ### What is ThingsBoard?

 **ThingsBoard** is the IoT platform used as the backend for this project.
-It receives telemetry from the Smart Panel over MQTT and displays the data using dashboards.
+It receives sensor telemetry from the Smart Panel using MQTT and displays the data on dashboards.
+It is also used for alarms, email alerts, rule chains, and RPC commands to control the ESP32-S3 light device.

-In this project, ThingsBoard is used for:

-- Viewing live sensor data remotely
-- Creating dashboards for the Smart Panel and light device
-- Triggering alarms when human presence is detected
-- Sending email alerts using SMTP
-- Running rule chains for automation
-- Sending RPC commands to control the ESP32-S3 light device

-This allowed the project to have cloud monitoring and automation without needing to build a custom backend from scratch.

 ---

 ### What is MQTT?

-**MQTT** is a lightweight messaging protocol commonly used in IoT systems.
-It works using a publish/subscribe model.
+**MQTT** is a lightweight communication protocol commonly used in IoT systems.
+In this project, the Smart Panel publishes sensor readings to ThingsBoard, while ThingsBoard uses RPC messages to control the light device.

-In this project:

-- The Smart Panel publishes sensor telemetry to ThingsBoard
-- ThingsBoard receives and processes the data
-- The light device receives RPC control messages from ThingsBoard

 MQTT was chosen because it is efficient, simple to use with ESP32 devices, and well supported by ThingsBoard.

 ---

 ### What is Thread?

-**Thread** is a low-power wireless communication protocol designed for smart home devices.
-It is based on IEEE 802.15.4 and allows devices to form a mesh network.
+**Thread** is a low-power wireless networking protocol for smart home devices.
+It allows compatible devices to form a mesh network instead of relying only on Wi-Fi.

-Thread is useful because:

-- It is designed for low-power smart home devices
-- Devices can communicate in a mesh network
-- It does not rely only on Wi-Fi
-- It is commonly used with Matter devices

 In this project, Thread was explored using an ESP32-H2 Matter light device and an ESP32-C6 Thread Border Router.

 ---

 ### What is Matter?

-**Matter** is a smart home standard designed to make devices work across different ecosystems, such as Amazon Alexa, Google Home, Apple Home, and SmartThings.
+**Matter** is a smart home standard designed to make devices work across different ecosystems such as Amazon Alexa, Google Home, Apple Home, and SmartThings.
+In this project, Matter was tested using Espressif’s ESP-Matter SDK, with the ESP32-H2 configured as a Matter-over-Thread light device.

-The goal of Matter is to reduce the problem of smart home devices being locked to one brand or ecosystem.

-In this project, Matter was explored using Espressif’s ESP-Matter SDK.
-The ESP32-H2 was configured as a Matter-over-Thread light device and commissioned through Amazon Alexa.

 ---

 ### Why is a Thread Border Router needed?

-A **Thread Border Router** connects the Thread network to an IP-based network such as Wi-Fi or Ethernet.

-Thread devices do not connect directly to a normal Wi-Fi router.
-They communicate over the Thread mesh network, so a border router is required to bridge communication between the Thread network and the wider network.
+A **Thread Border Router** connects Thread devices to the wider network, such as Wi-Fi or Ethernet.
+Thread devices do not connect directly to a normal Wi-Fi router, so the border router acts as the bridge.
+In this project, the ESP32-C6 was used for this role.

-In this project, the ESP32-C6 was used as a Thread Border Router.
-Its role was to allow the ESP32-H2 Matter device to communicate with smart home controllers such as Amazon Alexa.

 ---

 ### Do I need Amazon Alexa for Thread or Matter?

-Amazon Alexa is not strictly required to use Matter or Thread, but it can act as a **Matter controller**.

-A Matter controller is responsible for commissioning, managing, and controlling Matter devices.

-For this project, Amazon Alexa was used because it was available and provided a practical way to test Matter device commissioning and control.

-Other possible Matter controllers include:

-- Google Home
-- Apple Home
-- SmartThings
-- Raspberry Pi with Matter controller software
-- ESP32-based Matter controller examples

-In the current prototype, Alexa was used to confirm that the ESP32-H2 Matter light device could be commissioned and controlled successfully.
+Amazon Alexa is not required, but it can act as a **Matter controller**.
+A Matter controller is used to commission and control Matter devices.
+In this project, Alexa was used because it provided a practical way to test that the ESP32-H2 Matter light device could be commissioned and controlled successfully.

 ---